Fill your College Details

 Non - Primitive Data Structure

-Non-primitive data structures are more complex and can store multiple values, including instances of primitive data structures.
+Non-primitive data structures are very complicated and can store multiple values, including instances of primitive data structures.
 They are created using primitive data structures and can hold collections of data.
 Common types of non-primitive data structures include:

 • Arrays: They contain fixed-size, ordered collections of elements that can store multiple primitive or non-primitive types.